 Instead of engaging in rituals or negative thoughts, the therapist will guide you in how to dissipate these thoughts and deal with anxiety.
 ERP situations may be planned or unplanned.

-In the early stages of retroactive disorder, you may not be prescribed any medication.
+In the early stages of the retroactive disorder, you may not be prescribed any medication.
 If OCD is indicated, your psychiatrist may recommend medication.
 It is important to note that therapy combined with medication is more effective, especially in the long run.
 Both work to reduce anxiety and help you develop better adaptive behaviors.

 If your psychiatrist prescribes medications, they may suggest selective serotonin reuptake inhibitors or SSRIs.
 These medications work to increase serotonin levels in the brain.
 Examples of SSRIs include: